gear-foundation/academy/docs/18-auction-coding/coding.md

     }
 }
 ```

-Where the function for getting the owner is:
+To get the owner, use the `get_owner` function in the code block below:

 ```rust
 async fn get_owner(tamagotchi_id: &TamagotchiId)